chain4travel/camino-docs/docs/camino-node/configuration/flags-arguments.md

 ### --snow-mixed-query-num-push-non-vdr [uint]

 If this node is not a validator, when a container is inserted into consensus, send a Push Query to snow-mixed-query-num-push-non-vdr validators and a Pull Query to the others.
-Must be <= k.
+Must be `<= k`.

 Argument: `uint`